zxl19/Hand_Eye_Extrinsic_Calibration/README.md

 ## 3. Calibration

 1. Change pose filenames.
 2. Run `main_calibration_L2I_*.m` for LiDAR-INS extrinsic calibration.
-Run `main_calibration_C2I_*.m` for camera-INS extrinsic calibration.
+3. Run `main_calibration_C2I_*.m` for camera-INS extrinsic calibration.
+4. Run `main_calibration_L2C_*.m` for LiDAR-camera extrinsic calibration.
+5. Run `main_calibration_FCPE_*.m` for fully connected extrinsic calibration.

+PS: The rotation part of the extrinsic can be represented by euler angles, quaternions or 9 elements of the rotation matrix.
+We have implemented those 3 representations respectively by optimizing `x y z yaw pitch roll` or `x y z qw qx qy qz` or `x y z r_11 r_12 r_13 r_21 r_22 r_23 r_31 r_32 r_33`[^1].
+They are represented by the following suffixes:

 - `eul`: Use euler angles to represent rotation.
 - `quat`: Use quaternions to represent rotation.
 - `12`: Use 9 elements of the rotation matrix to represent rotation.

-    - `quat_interp`: Use quaternions to represent rotation.
-Instead of synchronizing timestamps, we use cubic interpolation to smooth translation and spherical linear interpolation (SLERP) to smooth rotation. (**recommended**)
+PPS: Initially, the correspondence between poses were determined by timestamp synchronization.
+To get enough pose pairs for calibration, we use cubic interpolation to smooth the translation part and spherical linear interpolation (SLERP) to smooth the rotation part of the poses represented by quaternions:

+- `quat_interp`: (**recommended**)

 ## 4. Results